MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-page-copilot.md

 1. Within the Copilot sidecar, select **Page design** -> **Create a page**.

 1. Describe the page that you want to generate using AI.
 Choose from the starter prompts displayed in the sidecar, or write your own prompts directly in the text input field.
-For example, "Create an FAQ webpage for student loans."
+For example, "Create an FAQ page for student loans."

     If you select a starter prompt, it appears in the text input field.
 You can modify these prompts before submitting them.